YcleptJohn/placement-report/report.md

 bookings being made.

 This acquisition seemed like a no-brainer deal for HX.
-With the implementation mentioned above we literally started selling our products via their website, utilising their brand and assets to gain additional business from Purple Parking's existing customer base.
+With the implementation mentioned above we started selling our products via their website, utilising their brand and assets to gain additional business.
 Who would say no?

 GDPR Enforcement
 ----------------

 A big legal event for the company was the incoming enforcement of GDPR as set out by EU regulations.
-GDPR stands for General Data Protection Regulation and laid out rules that give customers greater control over their data usage, including the right to be forgotten.
+GDPR stands for General Data Protection Regulation and lays out rules that give customers greater control over their data usage, including the right to be forgotten.

 HX had to work hard to be compliant with these regulations in time for